W427697/Discord-/docs/addons/addon-migration-guide.md

 ## Support

-If you're still having issues with your addon after following this guide, please open [new discussion](https://github.com/storybookjs/storybook/discussions/new?category=help) in our GitHub repository.
-We will assist you in resolving the issue and update this guide accordingly.
+If you're still having issues with your addon after following this guide, please open a [new discussion](https://github.com/storybookjs/storybook/discussions/new?category=help) in our GitHub repository.